LongJunCai/DeepDriver/README.md

 - Bi-LSTM
 - Encoder-Decoder framework and so on.

-This framework provides some functionalities:
+This framework provides some examples:
-- Chinese word segmentation
+- NLP: Chinese word segmentation
 - CNN txt classification